 Fifth, the processing method must not destroy the natural properties of the fruits.
 Most automatic grinding machines create heat, for example, and high heat destroys the medicinal properties of the fruits.
 At Maharishi Ayurveda we have taken care to use only grinders that do not produce heat during processing.

 In conclusion, I want to put out an alert: not every brand of Triphala tablets is of good quality.
 If you are going to purchase Triphala tablets, it would be wise to ask the manufacturer what their arrangement is with their supplier in India.
 You should ask them about their gathering, sorting and processing methods.
 If the gatherers are unskilled, if they are collecting immature fruits or fruit that has already fallen to the ground, then the poor quality of the fruit will reflect on your health.
 If the company cannot guarantee that the fruits are carefully sorted and the bad fruits thrown out, that the fruits are cleansed of bacteria, dirt, and grime, then obviously you don't want to buy that product.
 You also want to make sure that they are ISO certified.
 ISO is an international organization that sets standards for product quality.
-I reccomend Triphala as it is contained in MAPI's Digest Tone.
+I recommend Triphala as it is contained in MAPI's Organic Digest Tone.

 Q: Are there any lifestyle or dietary tips to help support detoxification and the other benefits of Triphala while you're taking it?

 A: Yes, certainly that is a good point.
 First of all, it's important to avoid building up toxins in your body in the first place.
 Avoid foods that include chemical preservatives, emulsifiers and additives of any kind.
 Also try to avoid foods that are grown with pesticides and chemical fertilizers, as these toxins enter your body and get stuck there, forming the basis for disease.
 Eat fresh, organic, well-cooked foods whenever possible.